 4. Scary Good Treats

-Start your holiday baking now and whip up some scary good treats to share with your daycare kids: skeleton-shaped cookies, orange-dyed Rice Krispies cut to resemble pumpkins, marshmallow-topped cupcakes that look like ghosts.
+Start your holiday baking now and whip up some scary good treats to share with your daycare kids: skeleton-shaped cookies, orange-dyed Rice Krispies cut to resemble pumpkins or marshmallow-topped cupcakes that look like ghosts all will be popular!

 If your kids are old enough, have them bake with you.
 This is a great way for them to work on their math skills, learn to follow directions and practice patience.